JuliaStats/Klara.jl/README.md

 the documentation will be completely ready in a few days' time.
 All the basic functionality of the package is already available as far as serial simulations are concerned.*

-The Julia `MCMC` package provides a generic engine for implementing Bayesian statistical models using Markov Chain Monte Carlo (MCMC) methods.
-While the package's framework aims at being extensible to accommodate user-specific models and sampling algorithms, it ships with a wide selection of built-in MCMC samplers.
-It further offers output analysis and MCMC diagnostic tools.
+The Julia *MCMC* package provides a generic engine for Markov Chain Monte Carlo (MCMC) inference.
+Briefly, *MCMC*

-_This package is built on the prior work that went into the `GeometricMCMC` and `SimpleMCMC` packages._
+implements:

-## Features
+* serial and sequential Monte Carlo methods,

-The core functionality of Julia's `MCMC` package includes:
+* imperative model specification,
-- various MCMC samplers, up-to-date with contemporary advances in MCMC methodology,
+* a range of Monte Carlo samplers,
-- ability to suspend/resume MCMC simulations flexibly by using Julia tasks,
+* summary statistics for MCMC and MCMC diagnostic tools,
-- user-friendly syntax for model specification,
+* output managemement and output post-processing,
-- use of automatic differentiation to generate the gradient function (higher order derivatives generation is under consideration),
+* various job managers for controlling the flow of simulations,
-- integration with and use of functionality of `StatsBase` and `Distributions` packages,
+* resuming Monte Carlo simulations,
-- summary statistics for MCMC, such as Monte Carlo standard error and variance, effective sample size (ESS), integrated autocorrelation time,
+* Monte Carlo sampling with the help of automatic differentiation.

-- post-processing of MCMC output, such as variance reduction methods.
+See the [package documentation](http://mcmcjl.readthedocs.org/en/latest/) (WIP) for more details.

 ## Main Components of MCMC Chains in Julia